How to Do

 2. Allow your nonworking arm to hang straight down at your side while keeping your gaze forward on a point on the floor directly in front of you.
 This is where you'll begin.

-One Arm Deadlift Movement
+Deadlift with One Arm Movement

 1. Stand with your feet about shoulder-width apart.
 Draw up your spine and make sure that your head, shoulders, hips, and knees are in line.
 Hold the barbell in one hand in an overhand grip with your palm facing inward toward your body.
 Your hand should be right in the center of the bar so that you'll be able to balance the weight.
 Allow the barbell to rest against your thigh.